This post may contain affiliate links. Please see disclosure policy here.

 - Stir!
 The hardest part of making homemade jam is stirring.
 Making jam without pectin takes longer than freezer jam because the jam has to cook and thicken.

-- Bring the berry mixture to a boil and then stir the for about 30 minutes at a low boil.
+- Bring the berry mixture to a full rolling boil and then stir the for about 30 minutes at a low boil.

 - The jam will darken and thicken as it cooks.

-Here’s the trick!
-Coat the back of a spoon with jam and run your finger through the middle of it.
-If the jam stays separated, it’s done.
+- To know when your strawberry jam without pectin is done, dip a spoon into the jam and coat the spoon with jam.
+Run your finger through the middle of it.
+If the jam stays separated, it’s done!

 - On Biscuits